RileyFischer/Machine_learning_notebooks/README.md

 # Machine_learning
-This repository is meant to showcase some of the more advance machine learning methods that I have learned.
-This code speciffically documents the general things that I learned in a class(ECE 539) I took during my masters degree, which focuses on Artificial Neural Networks.
+This repository is meant to showcase some of the more advance methods that I have learned relating to Artifical Neural Networks.
+This code specifically documents the general things that I learned in the class(ECE 539) which I took during my masters degree.

 Some of the topics that are covered here are: